soham-kar/deepseek/README.md

 | What is insulin resistance?  | "Insulin helps manage blood sugar..."           | "Insulin resistance occurs when muscle, fat, and liver cells fail to respond properly to insulin, leading to hyperglycemia..." |

 > ✅ **Observation**: Fine-tuning significantly improved specificity and medical relevance.

 ---

-## 🔗 Kaggle Notebook Version
-You can view and run this project directly on [Kaggle](https://www.kaggle.com/code/sohamkar529/deepseek2c7cb42855)

----